 According to Statista, in 2018, over 47% of web traffic was conducted via mobile devices.
 This statistic demonstrates the increasing adoption of mobile devices, and the importance web owners must place on ensuring their websites are mobile-friendly.

-Mobile devices are now commonly used to research business information, products, or for general research, especially when users are on the go.
+Mobile devices are now commonly used to research business information, products, including local search, or for general research, especially when users are on the go.
 They want access to information quickly and easily, without any obstacles, so ensuring your website is mobile-friendly will remove any obstacles in their way from getting the essential information about your business.

 According to a study done by Google in 2018, over 51% of users have discovered a new company or product while conducting a search on their smartphone.
 Users are now researching products, businesses and companies via their mobile devices, in order to help them make informed decisions while on the go.
 It’s true to say that the Internet has become an integral part of our daily lives, and the use of mobile devices to enrich our research and online experiences has been essential for this.

 With this in mind, it’s important to note that the type of searching users conduct via a mobile device may vary to that on a desktop device.
 Since most users utilising a mobile device would be on the go, i.e.: shopping, commuting, waiting in queues, and so forth, it’s likely their searches would be local searches or information-based queries.

 This is why integrating local SEO into your SEO strategy is essential if you have a local business upon which customers can purchase from if they require a service or product in their local area.
 Since an incredible number of mobile searches are local-based queries, it’s essential to ensure your website is mobile-optimised, so that users on the go can easily peruse your website and possibly become customers.

 Why Mobile Optimisation is Essential

 Without making your website mobile responsive, users will be unable to view text or content on your website clearly, since the desktop version will be rendered, leading to small and hard-to-read text.